farhiongit/message-in-the-bottle/README.md

 whereas with a linked list, each message would require a dynamically allocated new element in the list, adding memory management overhead.
 This design is inspired by the [LMAX Disruptor pattern](https://lmax-exchange.github.io/disruptor/).

-*As said before, the usage of buffered queues is neither required nor recommended for thread synchronisation, as it would partly unsynchronise threads and uses a larger amount of memory ; `DEFAULT` queues are suitable for most purposes.*
+*As said before, the usage of buffered queues is neither required nor recommended for thread synchronisation, as it would partly unsynchronise threads and uses a larger amount of memory ; `DEFAULT` unbuffered queues are suitable for most purposes.*

 ## Insights of the user interface